-Growing up in the Mediterranean landscapes of Southern Portugal, I was early on influenced by its calm, warm colours and by the diversity of its ancestry: Cynetes, Phoenicians, Romans, Visigoths, Arabs and all the others who have brought knowledge, cultural and artistic practices that we can witness to this day.
-This immersion in cultural heritage, along with the close contact with the ocean has defined much of my ethos and aesthetics.
-Representational forms of flora and fauna, embedded in our traditional art forms, have left me with a strong inclination towards inserting these subjects in art, as part of an intention to balance our relationship with nature.
+Growing up in the Mediterranean landscapes of Southern Portugal, I was deeply influenced by its calm, warm colours and by the diversity of its ancestry: Cynetes, Phoenicians, Romans, Visigoths, Arabs and many others who have brought knowledge, cultural and artistic practices that we can witness to this day.
+This immersion in cultural heritage, along with the close contact with the ocean has come to define much of my ethos and aesthetics; of my life choices in general.
+Representational forms of flora and fauna, embedded in our traditional art forms, have left me with a strong inclination towards inserting these subjects in art, as part of an intention to rekindling people's relationship to nature.
 I draw and create since I can remember, and representing natural elements has been a pivotal part of my practice.

-In Western society, we very often face the discomfort associated with difficult emotional states such as fear, depression and loneliness.
-The competitive streak and the many demands we have to deal with in our personal lives and careers take us out of our connection to others and to the natural world.
-We may have brief moments of re-connecting, of a deep intimacy with all things: when we listen to a beautiful concert, when we feel awe in natural surroundings and in places of great beauty.
-Intimacy with all the aspects of ourselves, the different facets we all have – comfortable and uncomfortable, the ones we enjoy to see and the ones we don’t -; and intimacy with the world outside of our bodies, the beauty and the challenges, resting in our own awareness and in nature’s calmness, can contribute to restore fundamental parts of our individual and collective wellbeing.
-This is an essential part of what I want to bring with my work: to foster that powerful connection that is ours to enjoy, through evoking nature.
+In Western society, we often are faced with the discomfort arising from difficult emotions such as fear, depression and loneliness.
+The competitive streak and the many demands we have to deal with in our personal lives and careers take us out of our connection to ourselves, to others and to the natural world.
+We may have brief moments of re-connecting, of a deep intimacy with all things: when we listen to a beautiful concert, when we feel awe in natural surroundings, in places of great beauty.
+That intimacy related to the essence of things is pivotal to my practice.
+When we feel grounded and in our bodies - physical and emotional -, in all its innate force, we're in a better position to deal with the catastrophe of living.
+Intimacy with all the aspects of ourselves, the different facets we share – comfortable and uncomfortable, the ones we enjoy and the ones we don’t -; and intimacy with the world outside of our bodies, the beauty and the challenges, resting in our own awareness and in nature’s calmness, can contribute to restore fundamental parts of our individual and collective wellbeing.
+This is an essential part of what I want to bring with my work: the remembrance of an innate connection that is ours to enjoy, through the beauty of nature.
+That is in our time to protect, for the enjoyment and wellbeing of the next generations to come.